Anton&Anton Kioski by Bond26 October,2018

 The retail experience perhaps lacks some of the architectural elegance and restraint of some of Futu Design’s other work.
 It very much shares (at least in the image above) the spatial language of small supermarkets, there are, however, a few pleasant details in the tall chairs, shelving and recurring shapes.
 What really marks this out is the extent to which Bond’s graphic language is present and pronounced within this space.
 Where large supermarket chains favour fewer colours, easily replicable and changeable signage models, a necessity for hundreds of locations and an in-house design team, here there is an abundance of colour, permanent signs and a preference for iconography.
 The approach recognises and leans right into the critical differences in scale between small and large retailers.

-There is a strong and intelligible correlation between packaging, shelving and signage structures, and a graphic language of geometric shapes.
-This feels like the central premise, the concept, the simple and cheerful.
+There is a strong and intelligible correlation between packaging, shelving and signage structures, and a graphic language of geometric gestures derived from the square, a reference to the chess icon of the parent company.
+This feels like the central premise, the concept; the simple and cheerful.
 It also serves a practical function, with a strong take-away positioning.
 Packaging finds a comfortable intersection of graphic immediacy and usefulness, albeit at the occasional expense of a material economy, although this is not excessive, falling more towards the nifty (in the single die cut sheets) another part of positioning.

 In a competitive market, positioning, character and a distinctive spatial experience is critical to drawing people in, to ask for consideration, to try products and experience, and that experience is unbroken; online to delivery, shop entry to exiting with packaging.
 This certainly achieves this.
 Continuity serves to establish a credibility.
 Although the colour and form language of space and packaging is far less prominent online it shows a sensitivity to context and functionality.